 Why not a patent firm?

-Patent firms bill $500 to $800 an hour, with no ceiling.
-This is continuous coverage on a flat subscription: you know the number before the work starts.
+Patent firms bill $500 to $800 an hour with no ceiling.
+This is continuous coverage at a flat number you know before the work starts.

 What does it cost?